CS-DS-125/125book/py4e_rst/01-intro.rst

    def       from      nonlocal    while

 That is it, and unlike a dog, Python is already completely trained.
-When you say “try”, Python will try every time you say it without fail.
+When you say "try", Python will try every time you say it without fail.

-We will learn these reserved words and how they are used in good time, but for now we will focus on the Python equivalent of “speak” (in human-to-dog language).
+We will learn these reserved words and how they are used in good time, but for now we will focus on the Python equivalent of "speak" (in human-to-dog language).
 The nice thing about telling Python to speak is that we can even tell it what to say by giving it a message in quotes: